-No. Submission Matters in Submission Response to Submission 32 Investment Experts Aus 1165 Pty Ltd Part Harmony Estate Investment Experts Aus 1165 Pty Ltd are developing a residential estate on property 78 in the Toolern DCP.
+Pty Ltd Part Harmony Estate DCP.
 The land is in Charge Area 2 in the Toolern DCP.
 1. The submitter has had development delayed by Council's and Melbourne Water's failure to provide an adequate drainage outfall and / or clear direction on how the sites can be developed.
 Should an outfall had been delivered and / or clear direction provided the site would have been developed by now.
 The developer has been waiting six years for answers from Council.
 2. The submitter opposes the increase to the Development Infrastructure Levy (DIL).
 It is unreasonable for Council to impose such a dramatic increase in DIL when the delays in development have been created by Council.
 Council should be working cooperatively with developers to release much needed housing to the local community rather than hindering development and imposing inflated additional levies.
-1. Noted, Property 78 is in the Melton South DSS area.
-Melton South DSS Melton City Council and Melbourne Water acknowledge development has proceeded in an out-of-sequence manner, affecting the drainage staging and outfall works in the Melton South DSS area in the southern part of the Toolern PSP area.
-The Melton South DSS requires stormwater to outfall to the Toolern Creek to the west.
-Significant drainage assets are required to convey stormwater to the Toolern Creek through multiple residential estates.
-Council will continue to work with Melbourne Water and developers to identify measures to appropriately capture, retard, treat and transport stormwater.
-This is an implementation problem that this amendment cannot resolve.
-2. This amendment seeks to increase the Development Infrastructure Levy for the following reasons: • When the Toolern PSP and DCP was prepared it was not informed by the preparation of Functional Layout Plans, Project Concept Plans, or Project Cost Sheets.
-This has resulted in inadequate land being reserved for infrastructure projects, and inadequate money being collected to construct the infrastructure. • When the Rockbank PSP and DCP was prepared it identified road, intersection and bridge projects that need to be constructed along Paynes Road and apportioned 50% of the construction costs to the Toolern DCP.
-The Toolern DCP is not currently collecting money for their construction. • When the Paynes Road PSP was prepared it identified additional bridge projects that need to be constructed on Mount Cottrell Road, which are missing from the Toolern DCP. • When the Cobblebank Metropolitan Activity Centre Urban Design Framework was prepared it identified two rail overpasses and one intersection project that should be included in the Toolern DCP.
-Council commissioned Cardno (now trading as Stantec) to prepared FLPs and Project Cost Sheets for transport projects, and Council has used the concept plans and project cost sheets from the VPA's Benchmark Infrastructure Costing project for 10 10 10 10 10 10 10 10 10 10 10 10 10 1
+Council should be working cooperatively with developers to release much needed housing to the local community rather than hindering development and imposing inflated additional levies.
+Council should be working cooperatively with developers to release much needed housing to the local community rather than hindering development and imposing inflated additional levies.
+Council should be working cooperatively with developers to release much needed housing to the local community rather than hindering development and imposing inflated additional levies.
+Iton South DSS Iton City Council and Melbourne Water acknowledge development has proceeded in an out-of- uence manner, affecting the drainage staging and outfall works in the Melton South DSS area in southern part of the Toolern PSP area.
+Melton South DSS requires stormwater to outfall to the Toolern Creek to the west.
+Inflicant drainage assets are required to convey stormwater to the Toolern Creek through Itiple residential estates.
+Incli will continue to work with Melbourne Water and developers to identify measures to propriately capture, retard, treat and transport stormwater.
+Is is an implementation problem that this amendment cannot resolve.
+Is a mendment seeks to increase the Development Infrastructure Levy for the following reasons: When the Toolern PSP and DCP was prepared it was not informed by the preparation of Functional Layout Plans, Project Concept Plans, or Project Cost Sheets.
+This has resulted in inadequate land being reserved for infrastructure projects, and inadequate money being collected to construct the infrastructure.
+When the Rockbank PSP and DCP was prepared it identified road, intersection and bridge projects that need to be constructed along Paynes Road and apportioned 50% of the construction costs to the Toolern DCP.
+The Toolern DCP is not currently collecting money for their construction.
+When the Paynes Road PSP was prepared it identified additional bridge projects that need to be constructed on Mount Cottrell Road, which are missing from the Toolern DCP.
+When the Cobblebank Metropolitan Activity Centre Urban Design Framework was prepared it identified two rail overpasses and one intersection project that should be included in the Toolern DCP.
+In coll commissioned Cardno (now trading as Stantec) to prepared FLPs and Project Cost Sheets transport projects, and Council has used the concept plans and project cost sheets from the A's Benchmark Infrastructure Costing project for community centres, pavillions, and community tires.
+It is acknowledged that there is an approxima reaction retraining to a rest of the rest of the second of